 Ceremony in one of the licensed rooms or out with the mountains behind you, drinks reception on the terrace and across the gardens above the Usk, wedding breakfast inside, then the room turns over for the evening.
 Exclusive use means there’s no second wedding pushing the timing - the day runs at the pace the couple and the events team set, which up here tends to be unhurried.

 The accommodation is the thing to plan around.
 Twelve rooms on site sleeping about 30 means the inner circle stays put, but it also means the rest of your guests are scattering back towards Brecon or Crickhowell at the end of the night - worth lining up taxis early, because this is rural Powys and cars don’t materialise at midnight the way they do in Cardiff.
 The other one is the room layout.
-Whether the performance area ends up at the front or the rear changes the whole shape of the evening, including that window load-in, so it’s worth nailing down with the events team well before the day rather than leaving it to the morning - it affects where we set up, where the dancefloor sits, and how quickly we can get in and going.
+Whether the performance area ends up at the front or the rear changes the whole shape of the evening, including that window load-in.
+Nail it down with the events team well before the day rather than leaving it to the morning.

 The Brotherhood are South Wales’ premier wedding band.
 Check our availability for your date at Peterstone Court.